tapiwamwila/Computing_Artifact/README.md

     - Training the LSTM on the pooled multi-basin data.
 This can demonstrate the model’s ability to learn a general representation across different catchments.
     - Evaluating the model on one or more basins (possibly including basins that were not in the training set, to test generalization).
     - Computing metrics (NSE, MSE) for the evaluation and plotting results for sample basins.
-    - (Optional) This notebook may also include analyses of errors across basins or other visualizations to compare performance between basins.

-  *Using the notebooks:* Make sure to run all prior setup steps (install packages, download data, set paths) before executing the notebooks.
-Each notebook is meant to be run in order, and you can modify parameters (like basin IDs, training epochs, etc.) to experiment.
-The notebooks provide inline documentation and plots to help interpret the results.

 ## Acknowledgements and References